aakashsyadav1999/Medicine-chat-AI/README.md

 # Medicine Chat AI

-Medicine Chat AI is a Streamlit-based application designed to assist with medicine-related queries.
-The application leverages OpenAI's language model to provide intelligent responses and can analyze images uploaded by the user.
+Medicine Chat AI is a Streamlit app that assists with medicine-related queries.
+It analyzes uploaded images, provides intelligent responses, and enables interactive chats about medicines, leveraging AI agents for enhanced insights.

 ## Features